Milk products from third countries

 In accordance with Regulation (EC) No 853/2004, products of animal origin must bear an identification mark which shows the approval number of the approved premises together with an abbreviation for the country of origin.
 The mark must be applied directly to the product or to the wrapping or packaging.

-For dairy products they must bear an identification mark in accordance with the requirements of both Regulation (EC) No 853/2004 and No 854/2004 and the mark must be applied before the product leaves the establishment.
+For dairy and colostrum products they must bear an identification mark in accordance with the requirements of both Regulation (EC) No 853/2004 and No 854/2004 and the mark must be applied before the product leaves the establishment.

 9. Veterinary checks